 A quick head’s up for anyone that’s in the market for a cheap BTL Mortgage or looking to remortgage onto the best possible product.

-The perks of Property Master’s BTL mortgage brokerage service:
+The perks of Habito’s BTL mortgage brokerage service:

 According to their sales spiel…